This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Is a higher or lower thread count better?

-Some people ask for the thread count when buying bedding.
+Consumers often ask about the thread count when purchasing bedding.
 The general impression is that the higher the thread count, the better the quality of the bedding.
-Many people equate it with softness and a higher degree of comfort when sleeping.
-To a certain extent, this is true, but it’s important to note that the higher the thread count, the denser the fabric becomes, making it less breathable.
-Hot sleepers or people living in a warm, humid climate might want to consider this.
+Many people equate it with softness and a higher degree of comfort when sleeping, but a well-rounded decision goes a long way.
+We recommend considering other factors when purchasing your bedding.
+Here are other things worth noting:

 2. The kind of weave: The weave type determines how your bedding feels (texture) and looks (lustre).
 Common weaves include Percale (crisp and cool) and Sateen (silky and shiny).